 Admission to Powdermill Nature Reserve is free.

-Closed due to Covid-19.
-Hiking trails remain open dawn to dusk every day
+Hiking trails open dawn to dusk daily.

 Powdermill Nature Reserve

 Powdermill educators conduct recurring weekend and evening programs throughout the year as well as summer camps June through August.

 Join us at Powdermill Nature Reserve on the first Sunday of each month at 2 p.m. for Storytime and More.
 Children ages 3 to 9, accompanied by an adult, are welcome to discover the wonders of nature through a picture book read-aloud and related game, craft project, or nature walk.